 Our parent advocate offers parent-to-parent support from someone who is familiar with parenting a challenging child and who can help the family understand and navigate through local community resources and systems.

-Respite services provide a needed break for the family, easing family stress and providing the child with other positive adult interaction.
-This day or overnight care is provided either in the home or out-of-the home by trained workers.
+Respite services provide a needed break for the family, easing family stress and providing the child with other positive adult interactions.
+This day or overnight care is provided either in the home or out-of-the-home by trained workers.